Privacy and credit reporting policy

 We undertake to protect the personal and credit-related information that we collect and hold against loss, use, unauthorised access, modification or disclosure and against other misuse.
 These steps include password protection for accessing our electronic IT systems, securing paper files in locked cabinets and other physical access restrictions such as CCTV monitoring systems.

-When the personal and credit-related information that we collect is no longer required for the purpose for which it was collected (or when we are no longer required by law to retain it whichever is the later), it is destroyed in a secure manner or de-identified in accordance with the terms of our Records Retention and Destruction Policy.
+When the personal and credit-related information that we collect is no longer required for the purpose for which it was collected (or when we are no longer required by law to retain it whichever is the later), it is destroyed in a secure manner or de-identified.

 You may request access to any personal or credit-related information we hold about you at any time by contacting us (see the details below).
 Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you).
 We may charge you a reasonable fee (not exceeding A$50) to cover our administrative and other reasonable costs in providing the information to you.
 We will not charge for simply making the request and will not charge for making any corrections to your personal information.